Equivariant $A$-theory: Transfers on Waldhausen -categories

-Now, for $\ell' = g\ell g^{-1}$, this diagram is equal to the diagram which is the diagram that defines the $l'$-action on $Y$.
-Therefore pullback functor $f^*$ is naturally isomorphic to the functor that sends a retractive $L'$-space $Y$ to the retractive $L$-space $Y$ with action defined by letting $\ell\in L$ act as $\ell' = g\ell g^{-1}\in L'$.
-This functor clearly preserves cofibrations, weak equivalences and finite cell complexes, and therefore, so does $f^\ast$, so we get an exact functor $f^\ast: R_{hf}^{L'}(X) \ra R_{hf}^{L}(X)$.
+Recalling that the $g^{-1}$ on the outside acts trivially on the map on $Y$, this morphism must be $\phi_{g\ell g^{-1}}^{-1}$, in other words the original action of $g\ell g^{-1}$ on $Y$.
+Therefore our square of functors relating the two definitions of $f^\ast$ commutes strictly (after we modified the bottom map up to isomorphism).
+Note that different choices of $g$ in this argument produce isomorphic functors, so $f^\ast$ is isomorphic to any of the exact functors obtained by any initial choice of $g$ with the property that $L' = gLg^{-1}$.

-Now consider $L \leq K$.
-Since the pushforward along $f: G/L \ra G/K$ is the left adjoint to the pullback, and left adjoints are unique up to natural isomorphism, it must induce on $R^L(X) \ra R^K(X)$ the left adjoint to the forgetful functor which restricts the group action from $K$ to $L$.
-On each retractive $L$-equivariant space $Y$, this left adjoint $f_!Y$ is given by the pushout
+Finally, for (3) consider $L \leq K$.
+Since the pushforward along $q\colon G/L \ra G/K$ is the left adjoint to the pullback, and left adjoints are unique up to natural isomorphism, it must induce on $R^L(X) \ra R^K(X)$ the left adjoint to the forgetful functor $q^\ast$ which restricts the group action from $K$ to $L$.
+On each retractive $L$-equivariant space $Y$, this left adjoint $q_!Y$ is naturally isomorphic to the pushout

 We recall that if $H \leq K$ then the $H$-fixed points of $K \times_L Y$ can be computed as

 Since fixed points commute with pushouts along a closed inclusion, we get the pushout square